ayeibithao/convene-exam/README.md

     git push

     ```
-7. Finally, go to GitHub (https://github.com/ayeibithao/convene-exam) and click "New Pull Request" button.
-This will create a pull request from your created branch to the original repository where the Convene Dev Team can review your code.
+7. Finally, go to GitHub (https://github.com/ayeibithao/convene-exam) and click "Pull Requests" then click "New pull request" button to submit your exam.

 ### Coding Standards to Follow